ruslo/polly/README.md

                         - ...
 ```

-Implementation of this idea can be found in [hunter](http://www.github.com/ruslo/hunter) package manager.
+*Note*: This is a core idea of the tagged builds in [hunter](https://github.com/ruslo/hunter#tagged-builds) package manager.

 ## Toolchains